Staffan Jacobson – författare, konstnär och frihetlig socialist i Lund.

 Staffan Jacobson, Ph.D.

-One of the first graffito made about 3.500 years ago at Sakkara, Egypt…
+One of the earliest written graffito scribbled around 3.500 years ago at Saqqara, Egypt…

 A) Traditional Graffiti